YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-Upon receiving this event, CIC sends the [`SynchronizeState`](#SynchronizeState) directive to all the clients registered to the user account to inform the state change on a specified client device.
+Upon receiving this event message, CIC sends the [`SynchronizeState`](#SynchronizeState) directive message to all the clients registered to the user account to inform the state change on a specified client device.

 ### Message example